CIS-566-Fall-2022/final-project/README.md

   <img src="https://user-images.githubusercontent.com/3106877/199603542-757a40f9-88c7-4dcc-9211-94a09f1391d8.jpg" />
 </details>

 I haven't yet decided which ones I want to recreate.
+I'd like to do all of them if I have time but more realistically, I'll have to pick some favorites.
 I might also pick some from the gallery's website that I didn't see in person.

 Additionally, the tutorial I used for the daily render is [here](https://www.youtube.com/watch?v=fVZL1RrGB_A).
 I'll probably be using some similar techniques to what I learned there, especially the idea of using a pyro simulation to organically "grow" smaller crystals on the main structure.